To see The Gardener Wife’s faith-related blog posts, click the button above.

 Glory to God Alone

 My work as The Gardener Wife is not as grand, of course, as the compositions of such musical geniuses.
 But because success as a blogger requires much self-promotion to grow my audience and increase my effectiveness, it’s important for me to remember why I’m doing this.
 The Gardener Wife was born out of a desire to help others to do what God has enabled me to do.
-The scripture verse quoted above is preceded by one of many Bible verses that tell us to serve others first: “No one should seek their own good, but the good of others,” (1 Cor.
+The scripture verse quoted below is preceded by one of many Bible verses that tell us to serve others first: “No one should seek their own good, but the good of others,” (1 Cor.
 10:24).
 That’s why you’ll see my goal stated all around this website: to help you to GROW SOMETHING, something beautiful—even better, something to eat!
 I want to help you to do what I’ve learned to do.
 That’s my goal and my prayer.

 So whether you eat or drink or whatever you do, do it all for the glory of God.1 Corinthians 10:31